Moselle to Mozart Cycling Holiday

 Sun – Day 15: Return Home from Vienna

-We highly recommend exploring this beautiful city if the luxury of time permits and wish you well until the next adventure.
+We highly recommend exploring this beautiful city if time permits and wish you well until the next adventure.

-The tour price includes 15 nights accommodation, 15 breakfasts, 11 lunches, snacks, Tea, coffee, & hot chocolate, full trip support including a tour leader that cycles with the group, back up van with spare parts and a few spare bikes, detailed route notes (and gps files) so that you can cycle at your own pace, luggage transfer each day, a Peak Tours cycle shirt, transfer from Frankfurt to the Moselle.
+The Moselle to Mozart tour includes 15 nights accommodation, 15 breakfasts, 12 lunches, snacks throughout the day, full trip support including a tour leader that cycles at the back of the group, two back up vans with spare parts and a few spare bikes.

 Route